+- 13. At the top of the dialog, there is an option to save these settings so that you can recall them each time you import a survey.
 Ensure Custom is displayed in the Use Settings field, click Save As, and then enter a name for your import settings.
-Click OK.

-- 12. Click OK to start the import process. - 13.
+Click OK. - 14.
+Click OK to start the import process. - 15.
 If you do know the intended mapping of lineweight to color and left Map Colors to Line Weights checked, the next dialog box displayed will ask you about mapping colors to line weights.
 The DXF/DWG process usually assigns colors to denote different line weights in the source file.
 You can change the line weights for different colors of you wish.
-Click Done. - 14.
+Click Done. - 16.
 Finally, Vectorworks will point out any fonts that exist in the DXF/DWG file that you do not have on your system and ask you which fonts you would like to use instead.
 In this example, there are two fonts, which by default, Vectorworks will change to Arial or Geneva.
 Click on each font and change to a font you prefer.
 Once set, these font mappings are remembered by Vectorworks for each session and you will not be prompted to do this again until you import a file with another font that your system doesn't recognize.

-15. Click OK to continue the import process.
+17. Click OK to continue the import process.
 Click Fit to Objects on the View bar (the top of the screen.)
-As you imported at 1:1, the drawing will not fit on the page, but we'll deal with that later in this chapter.
+As you imported at 1:1, the drawing is as large as the site is in the real world, so will not fit on the page, but we'll deal with that later in this chapter.
 If you wish, you can save your file now.
 You can also review my file called Import Survey-Completed.vwx.